Unipotent Representations and Quantum Induction: Unitary Dual, Automorphic Dual and Ramanujan Dual

 \end{pro} Notice that $\Pi_{u, \mc O_{\bold D}}(G)$ may be empty for some $\bold D$.
 Even in those cases, this problem seems to make sense, that is, $\mc Q(2n_1; p,q; 2n_2)$ will conjecturally map $\Pi_{u,\mc O_{\bold D-2}}(G)$ to zero.
 We shall come back to this problem in a subsequent paper.

-\subsection{Unitary Dual, Automorphic Dual and Ramanujan Dual}
+\section{Unitary Dual, Automorphic Dual and Ramanujan Dual}

 Let $G$ be a classical group of type I. Let $\Pi_{herm}(G)$ be the set of irreducible Harish-Chandra modules with an invariant Hermitian structure.
-Let $\Pi_{temp}(G)$ be the set of irreducible Harish-Chandra modules with almost $L^2$ matrix coefficients.
+Let $\Pi_{temp}(G)$ be the set of irreducible Harish-Chandra modules with almost $L^2$ matrix coefficients. $\Pi_{temp}(G)$ is the same as $\Pi_2(G)$, the reduced dual of $G$.
 Recall that